4 Reasons Why Dog Poop Cleanup is Important

 Tip #1: Always Carry a Dog Waste Bag When Walking Your Dog

-This ensures you are always ready to remove your dog’s waste and there are no surprises that you can’t clean up.
+Carrying dog waste bags ensures you are always ready to remove your furry friend's waste and there are no surprises that you can’t clean up.
 Also, don’t be afraid to pick up another dog’s poop while you’re down there already.

 Tip #2: Flush Waste When Possible